- Magic: The Gathering:

-Crovax and Ertai turned in two completely different ways.
+- Crovax and Ertai of the Weatherlight crew turned in two completely different ways.
 Crovax did so through a vampiric curse triggered through his own slaying of his Guardian Angel, Selenia, and completed the turn by killing Mirri and assuming the Rathi evincar-ship in Volrath's absence.
-Ertai, meanwhile, was systematically broken during the Nemesis storyline, becoming fully under Crovax's sway on the realization that his crewmates had abandoned him to his fate.
+Ertai, meanwhile, was systematically broken during the Nemesis storyline, going fully under Crovax's sway on the realization that his crewmates had abandoned him to his fate.

-At least two entire factions in the game are basically made of this trope.
-Chaos is made up mostly of deserters from the main heroic faction, the Imperium of Man (almost everyone in the forces of Chaos is either an ex-Imperial or a daemon); that treachery began when The Paragon Horus betrayed the God-Emperor of Mankind.
+- Chaos is made up mostly of deserters from the main protagonist faction, the Imperium of Man (almost everyone in the forces of Chaos is either an ex-Imperial or a daemon); that treachery began when The Paragon Horus betrayed the God-Emperor of Mankind.

-And for that matter, Blackguards, the prestige class the Antipaladin is based upon from Dungeons & Dragons 3E and 3.5.
-In particular, the worst kind of Blackguard, and by far the most powerful and feared, is one who was once a paladin.
-A fallen paladin who becomes a Blackguard gains extra abilities, and the more levels of paladin they had, the more powerful they become as Blackguards, and if a particularly high-level paladin goes bad this way, he or she can trade in ten levels of their former paladin class to become a fully-powered Blackguard with all abilities, as well as extra abilities based on how many levels of paladin they have left after the Face–Heel Turn.
+- The worst kind of Blackguard, and by far the most powerful and feared, is one who was once a paladin.
+A fallen paladin who becomes a Blackguard gains extra abilities, and the more levels of paladin they had, the more powerful they become as Blackguards, and if a particularly high-level paladin goes bad this way, he or she can trade in ten levels of their former paladin class to become a fully-powered Blackguard with all abilities, as well as extra abilities based on how many levels of paladin they have left after the FaceHeel Turn.

-Asmodeus in the various Dungeons & Dragons settings is generally recognized as having started as a force for good before becoming He Who Fights Monsters, appropriate considering he's the single straightest analogue for Satan in D&D. On the other hand, having a Multiple-Choice Past and all, a few origin stories state that not only was he always evil, he is in fact one of the original, primal forces of evil from the beginning of the universe.
+- Asmodeus is generally recognized as having started as a force for good before becoming He Who Fights Monsters, appropriate considering he's the single straightest analogue for Satan in D&D. On the other hand, having a Multiple-Choice Past and all, a few origin stories state that not only was he always evil, he is in fact one of the original, primal forces of evil from the beginning of the universe.